 2 - Find out the best repayment plan for you

-For private loans, you can choose either a standard or graduated repayment plan.
+For Private Loans, you can choose either a standard or graduated repayment plan.
+There are other lender specific plans offered to the borrowers as well.

 3 - Make the minimum payment on all loans